 All community sport facilities managers sought to develop meaningful methods to overcome the challenges facing their local communities regarding reduced local funding.
-Julian, a facility manager based in the North East of England explainedThe difficulty many managers face in operating facilities involves maintaining a broadly accessible facility for all members of the community.
-A dynamic pricing strategy allows facilities to maintain their focus on accessible participation.
+Julian, a facility manager based in the North East of England explained the development of a pricing strategy to accommodate different service users (see Table 2).
+The difficulty many managers face in operating facilities involves maintaining a broadly accessible facility for all members of the community.
+A dynamic or flexible pricing strategy allows facilities to maintain their focus on accessible participation.
 Sharing resources across users (according to their ability to pay) allows facilities to navigate the pressures on reduced local government funding.
 This response to national economic changes contributes to our understanding of dynamism and RDT (Dess & Beard, 1984).
-Colin a regional grant manager in London reported
+Colin a regional grant manager in London reported the difficulty in measuring whether a flexible pricing structure, but it kept people using the facility and secured it viability.

 The balance between sustainability and accessibility is an apparent issue, which challenges the purpose of the facilities, especially in the absence of rigorous (i.e., measured, articulated, observable) data to support claims.
-The dynamic pricing strategy appeared to lighten the burden placed on the amount of resource dependency on local government partnerships, whether through direct funding or shared resources (human and capital).
+Concerns over accessibility of facilities, especially to hard to reach or engage people is worthwhile.
+Research on sport facilities has showed that a strategy to increase pricing has not negatively impacted customer satisfaction, but it has coincided by a reduced focus on social inclusion objectives (Ramchandani, Shibli and Kung, 2018).
+The dynamic or flexible pricing strategy appeared to lighten the burden placed on the amount of resource dependency on local government partnerships, whether through direct funding or shared resources (human and capital).
 This echoes findings by Eakin (2016) who highlighted how the economic recession has a negative consequence on some peoples spend.
-The potential of this, is that those experience inequality are more greatly affected by austerity (Collins & Haudenhuyse, 2015) Yet, many facilities sought to reduce the threat to their sustainability by developing novel partnerships, demonstrating dynamism and attempting to move beyond a dependency on local authorities.
+The potential of this, is that those who experience inequality are more greatly affected by austerity (Collins & Haudenhuyse, 2015).
+Yet, many facilities sought to reduce the threat to their sustainability by developing novel partnerships, demonstrating dynamism and attempting to move beyond a dependency on local authorities.

 Building networks for sustainability